SillyFreak/svelte-golden-layout/README.md

 ## simple example

+You can run this repo as an app ([live demo](https://sillyfreak.github.io/svelte-golden-layout/)); the example code is in [index.svelte](src/routes/index.svelte) and [\_Test.svelte](src/routes/_Test.svelte), and demonstates both features and shortcomings of the library.

-In this example, `svelte:component` is used to select a specific component for each tab, and the `componentState` object is passed as props to that component:
+In the less complete example below, `svelte:component` is used to select a specific component for each tab, and the `componentState` object is passed as props to that component:

 ```svelte
 <script lang="ts">